elastic/elastic-otel-python/docs/migrate-from-apm.md

 ### AWS lambda

-At the moment we are not building any custom lambda layer for the Python instrumentation.
+At the moment, we are not building a custom lambda layer for our Python distribution.
 You can refer to the upstream [Lambda Auto-Instrumentation](https://opentelemetry.io/docs/faas/lambda-auto-instrument/).

 ### Missing instrumentations